Qualysec

 c) Improper isolation of workload by VM

-d) Automated passwords generation cracking the app passwords
+d) Automated password generation cracking the app passwords

 e) DNS disabling enables VPN access to the cloud

-Therefore, look for clear indication of security issues and document and solve them ASAP!
+Therefore, look for clear indications of security issues and document and solve them ASAP!

 Conclusion